 The use of a medical simulation for use in medical office management, medical assisting, or secretarial office management.
 Patient scheduling, patient charts, billing, collections, insurance, banking, and payroll will be covered.

 Corequisite: Minimum COMPASS reading score of 78 or enrollment in READ 0099.
-Prerequisite: None.
-Offered: On demand.

-BUED 2215 Office Machines (3-0-3)Using electronic calculators and transcribing machines in conjunction with word processing, and manual and electronic filing systems for the processing of information.
+BUED 2215 Office Machines

+Using electronic calculators and transcribing machines in conjunction with word processing, and manual and electronic filing systems for the processing of information.

 Corequisite: Minimum COMPASS reading score of 78 or enrollment in READ 0099.

 Prerequisite: BUED 1112 or permission of instructor.
 Offered: Fall, Spring.